 {17}

 After all, what am I contending for?
-That those who love our Lord Jesus Christ in sincerity, the desire of whose heart is to fulfil the ministry which they have received, to testify the Gospel of the grace of God, and who will feel that conformity to their Master will be the order in which this testimony will be effectual, should not be precluded from such little share of the fellowship of His sufferings as may reach them in then-present circumstances, and may stamp them with the Christian character.
-To my mind, and I suppose to theirs on consideration, the judgment of faith is clear on the subject; and I would solemnly and anxiously urge upon them, that the adoption of the principles contained in the Charge and Petition (for they will be found one thing on consideration of them together) will preclude them from coming forward on Christian ground, and having their proper share in using this blessed opportunity for the delivering souls&#8212;I might justly say the world&#8212;from the power of darkness, and setting up the kingdom of the §on of God, as far as it is permitted to us to do it before His appearing, on its own stable and sure foundation of faith in the Lord of glory.
+That those who love our Lord Jesus Christ in sincerity, the desire of whose heart is to fulfil the ministry which they have received, to testify the Gospel of the grace of God, and who will feel that conformity to their Master will be the order in which this testimony will be effectual, should not be precluded from such little share of the fellowship of His sufferings as may reach them in their present circumstances, and may stamp them with the Christian character.
+To my mind, and I suppose to theirs on consideration, the judgment of faith is clear on the subject; and I would solemnly and anxiously urge upon them, that the adoption of the principles contained in the Charge and Petition (for they will be found one thing on consideration of them together) will preclude them from coming forward on Christian ground, and having their proper share in using this blessed opportunity for the delivering souls -- I might justly say the world -- from the power of darkness, and setting up the kingdom of the Son of God, as far as it is permitted to us to do it before His appearing, on its own stable and sure foundation of faith in the Lord of glory.

 I will conclude with one remark.
-I think it will be found that *practically* a right faith mainly consists in seeing the glory of Christ in His humiliation&#8212;I mean, that by which a redeemed soul lives in the flesh.
-The Church has its being and character in this faith&#8212; &#8220;Ye are dead, and your life is hid with Christ in God.&#8221; He formed it that He might present it to Himself a glorious Church without spot or wrinkle, or any such thing&#8212;not to the world.
+I think it will be found that *practically* a right faith mainly consists in seeing the glory of Christ in His humiliation -- I mean, that by which a redeemed soul lives in the flesh.
+The Church has its being and character in this faith -- "Ye are dead, and your life is hid with Christ in God".
+He formed it that He might present it to Himself a glorious Church without spot or wrinkle, or any such thing -- not to the world.
 Glory in the world is essentially contrary to faith.
-This latter character of glory in the world is the character stamped on the Papacy: they even avow and affirm it: their glorying is in their shame, minding earthly things: they evidence themselves in consequence to be Satan&#8217;s church, whose theatre is the world.
+This latter character of glory in the world is the character stamped on the Papacy: they even avow and affirm it: their glorying is in their shame, minding earthly things: they evidence themselves in consequence to be Satan's church, whose theatre is the world.
 The very essence of the grounds they take is setting aside faith.
 They make the Church, make faith, unnecessary.
-They will have the inheritance, like their elder brethren, the Jews, after the flesh, which is not God&#8217;s way&#8212;now more deeply culpable in it, for that the nature of the inheritance is declared.
+They will have the inheritance, like their elder brethren, the Jews, after the flesh, which is not God's way -- now more deeply culpable in it, for that the nature of the inheritance is declared.
 But with what comfort or consistency can we, in the sight of God, when we have been delivered from this terrible delusion, oppose its progress, or pretend to deliver others from it, while we in another shape are seeking, in the least degree, the objects